jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/ropfu.md

 Although we could totally solve this the old-fashioned way (as John Hammond did in [his writeup](https://www.youtube.com/watch?v=c7wNN8qgxAA)), we can use the power of automation with a tool called [ROPgadget](https://github.com/JonathanSalwan/ROPgadget)!
 Let's try using it here to **automatically** build the ROP-chain for us, which will eventually lead to a [syscall](https://en.wikipedia.org/wiki/System_call):

-{% ccb html:true caption:'auto rop-chain generation' url:'github.com/JonathanSalwan/ROPgadget' url_text:'github link' scrollable:true %}
+{% ccb html:true caption:'auto rop-chain generation' url:'github.com/JonathanSalwan/ROPgadget' url_text:'github link' scrollable:true terminal:true %}
 <span class="meta prompt_">$ </span><span class="language-bash">ROPgadget --binary vuln --ropchain</span>

 ROP chain generation